 - The use of AEDs by early responders is another approach to more rapid resuscitation.

-- Several observational studies evaluating compression-only CPR versus standard CPR including rescue breathing reported no significant differences in survival or long-term neurologic function between the two groups, suggesting that compression-only CPR could be safely delivered (as long as the arrest is not a respiratory arrest).
+- Several observational studies evaluating compression-only CPR versus standard CPR, including rescue breathing, reported no significant differences in survival or long-term neurologic function between the two groups, suggesting that compression-only CPR could be safely delivered (as long as the arrest is not a respiratory arrest).

 - The induction of mild to moderate hypothermia (target temperature of 32 to 34ºC for 24 hours) may be beneficial in patients successfully resuscitated after a cardiac arrest.
-Improved neurologic outcome and reduced mortality have been demonstrated in series of patients with VF arrest in whom spontaneous circulation was restored, even when the patient remains comatose after resuscitation.
+Improved neurologic outcome and reduced mortality have been demonstrated in a series of patients with VF arrest in whom spontaneous circulation was restored, even when the patient remains comatose after resuscitation.